allan-kirui/XOR-linked-list-and-FIFO-queue/README.md

 # List-based FIFO queue

-problem
-Algorithms and Data Structures - project 2021FIFO queue on the List data structure The task is based on implement a FIFO queue based on a Circular Linked list.
+The task is based on implement a FIFO queue based on a Circular Linked list.
 It can be also a classic Linked list, non-circular but pop and push operations must detect the end of the list and return to its